This recipe is so delicious, it will knock your socks off. Plus its so sweet, you won't believe it was made without sugar.

 The key components to making this wonderful applesauce are:

 - Vanilla beans.
-Its one of my top ten most favorite things in the world and you’ll never see my pantry without them.
-That’s a promise.
+Its one of my top ten most favorite things in the world and you'll never see my pantry without them.
+That's a promise.
+The price of vanilla beans has skyrocketed since I first made this homemade applesauce, but I still think they're worth it.

 - Cinnamon sticks.
 I love the flavor of cinnamon but I don't always want the over powering flavor of powdered cinnamon.
 I think using a cinnamon stick in this recipe not only flavors your applesauce perfectly, but it doesn't change the beautiful light color of the apples.